sashagusev/chromatinTWAS/index.md

 ---

-## TWAS associations at a glance
+## SCZ TWAS genes at a glance

 Manhattan plot of SCZ TWAS associations from each expression reference panel.
 Each point represents an individual gene with physical position on the x-axis and (signed) Z-score for association on the y-axis.

 ![image](manhattan_scz.png)

-## Top gene results
+## SCZ & chromatin associations in detail

-All transcriptome-wide significant TWAS associations.
+All transcriptome-wide significant TWAS associations and any corresponding chromatin associations.

 <iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="100%" onload="this.style.height=this.contentDocument.body.scrollHeight +'px';" src="plots/TWAS_RESULTS.html"></iframe>